gSchool/movie-crud/README.md

 ## ROUTES

-Use the RESTful routes covered in class yesterday for each of your routes.
-See your instructors for details on how to name your routes if you cannot remember the naming conventions.
+Use the RESTful routes for each of your routes.

-GET /movies   _lists all movies_
+- GET /movies   _lists all movies_

-POST /movies  _creates a new movie_
+- POST /movies  _creates a new movie_

-GET /movies/:id  _show one movie_
+- GET /movies/:id  _show one movie_

-GET /movies/:id/edit _form to edit a movie_     ... etc
+- GET /movies/:id/edit _form to edit a movie_
+- ... etc